skp3214/MongoDB-Developer-Toolkit/readme.md

    - The protocol specifies the communication protocol used to connect to the MongoDB server.
    - Common protocols include:
      - `mongodb://` for unencrypted connections.
-     - `mongodb+srv://` for connections using DNS seedlist discovery.
+     - `mongodb+srv://` for connections using DNS seed list discovery.

 2. **Hostname and Port ( CLUSTER URL)**
    - The hostname and port components denote the address and port number of the MongoDB server.